benchmark-urbanism/vue-mapbox-feature/README.md

 ```
 Provide a unique ID to each `vue-mapbox-feature` and specify whether the `layer-type` is a `circle`, `line`, or `fill`.

-When composing your `Vue` instance, add the `vue-mapbox-feature` to your components.
-You'll need to load or generate your `geoJSON` feature.
+When composing your `Vue` instance, remember to add the `vue-mapbox-feature` to your components.
+Load or generate a `geoJSON` feature for binding to your component's `v-bind:feature` directive.
 You can also provide custom styling to the component's `v-bind:paint` directive, for example:
 ```javascript
 // Vue instance
 const app = new Vue({